The Allure of Business Class, is it worth the extra cost?

 A collection of original stories that showed how crucial Maori identity is for all New Zealanders.
 For more…

-New Zealand was the last country in the world to be discovered and settled by humankind.
+The Penguin History of New Zealand by Michael King New Zealand was the last country in the world to be discovered and settled by humankind.
 It was also the first to introduce full democracy.
 Between those events, and in the century that followed, the movements and conflicts of human history have been played out more intensively and more rapidly in New Zealand than anywhere else on Earth.

 The Penguin History of New Zealand tells that story in all its color and drama.
 The narrative that emerges is an inclusive one about men and women, Maori and Pakeha.
 It shows that British motives in colonizing New Zealand were essentially humane; and that Maori, far from being passive victims of a ‘fatal impact’, coped heroically with colonization and survived by selectively accepting and adapting what Western technology and culture had to offer.
 For more…

-A multicultural blend of culture and race that typifies our amazing country.
+A Kiwi Year: Twelve Months in the Life of New Zealand Kids by Tania Mccartney A multicultural blend of culture and race that typifies our amazing country.
 They’ll take you through a year in the life of New Zealand’s kids, from celebrations, traditions, and events, to our everyday way of life and the little things that make childhood so memorable.
 For more…

-Read how one family transformed fantasy into reality when they traded in their San Diego lifestyle to move to rural New Zealand along with the challenges it presented, adapting to a new culture.
+Do They Speak English Down There? by Susan Tunney Read how one family transformed fantasy into reality when they traded in their San Diego lifestyle to move to rural New Zealand along with the challenges it presented, adapting to a new culture.
 From duct tape to #8 wire, its been one helluva journey.
 For more…

-Ten years after returning from the New Zealand outback, Jon receives a mysterious manuscript in the post.
+Squashed Possums: Off the Beaten Track in New Zealand by Jonathan Tindale Ten years after returning from the New Zealand outback, Jon receives a mysterious manuscript in the post.
 Narrated by Jon’s former home, the lone caravan, Squashed Possums, reveals what it’s like to live in the wild through four seasons, including New Zealand’s coldest winter in decades.
 For more…

 Since New Zealand is home to many excellent vineyards, how about a wine tasting?